aashay/bellschedule/blogpost.md

 });
 ```

 The constant variables are initialized first with `process.env` variables (if they exist, i.e. if you're running in production on Heroku) but it's good to hardcode fallbacks for local development.
-Just make sure not to check in your production keys to github!
+Just make sure not to check in your production keys to Github!

 Here's the breakdown of our newly added constants: